William Smith (Episcopal priest): Career

 Smith was also the founding editor of The American Magazine, or Monthly Chronicle for the British Colonies, the first publication of its kind, which appeared from October 1757 until October 1758, when publication ceased owing to Smith's incarceration due to the previously mentioned libel action initiated by the Pennsylvania Assembly.

 Smith's best known work as an author is "Bouquet's Expedition Against the Ohio Indians in 1764" (1765), an account of the last campaign in Pontiac's War, led by Colonel Henry Bouquet.

+Records shows that Smith owned one enslaved person in 1769.

 When the American Revolution broke out, Smith was in a bind.
-As an Anglican priest, he was viewed as a Loyalist, but his sentiments were far more sympathetic towards the Patriots than otherwise, even to the point of founding a college named for George Washington, the commander-in-chief of the Patriot Continental Army, in the midst of war.
+As an Anglican priest, he was viewed as a Loyalist, and was the suspected author of a series of anti-independence publications known as Cato's Letters.
+But his sentiments were far more sympathetic towards the Patriots than otherwise, even to the point of founding a college named for George Washington, the commander-in-chief of the Patriot Continental Army, in the midst of war.
 He was appointed to serve on the Philadelphia Committee of Correspondence in 1774, along with such notables as John Dickinson, Samuel Miles, and Joseph Reed.

-Forced to leave Philadelphia, Smith moved to Maryland where helped found and become the first president of Washington College, an institution that he intended to be the premiere academic institution of the region; it received almost exclusive patronage from the first President of the United States, George Washington.
+In 1780, Smith moved to Chestertown, Maryland, where he founded and become the first president of Washington College, an institution that he intended to be the premiere academic institution of the region; it received almost exclusive patronage from the first President of the United States, George Washington.
+Smith continued to own enslaved persons while president of Washington College.
+He brought one teenage girl with him, acquired a second slave in 1783 and sold a third in 1803 who had tried twice to escape.

 After the war, he returned to Philadelphia, where he briefly regained his post at Penn.
-His final project was the development of land in the western region of the state.
-Huntingdon, Pennsylvania, was founded by Rev. Smith, and his sons were the first leaders of its government.
+He invested his fortune in land and owned approximately 70,000 acres.
+He founded and designed the town of Huntingdon, Pennsylvania, which was named after Selina Hastings, Countess of Huntingdon, one of the main benefactors to the Academy of Philadelphia.
+Smith's sons were the first leaders of the city government.